wtgme/homepage/README.md

 │       └── profile.jpg       # Profile picture for the homepage
 ├── components
 │   ├── about.html            # About section content
-│   ├── projects.html         # Current projects information
+│   ├── research.html         # Research interests and projects
-│   ├── publications.html      # Selected publications list
+│   ├── publications.html     # Publications list
 │   └── awards.html           # Awards and recognitions
 ├── index.html                # Main entry point for the homepage
 └── README.md                 # Project documentation